clearloop/luna/README.md

 ## Flow

 1. [Developer]: Write contracts in sonata.
-   1. Send contracts to SpaceJam
+   1. Send contracts to SpaceJam (with ed25519 account)
 2. [SpaceJam]: Receive contracts
    1. Check if contract exist
    2. Parse and write contracts into chain